 - Plastics found in the North Pacific Gyre (aka one of several "garbage patches" in the world's oceans) are getting another shelf life—holding eco-friendly cleaning products.
-If you are participating in a cleanup, your group's found plastics can join them.
-Contact email@example.com for more information.
+Read more about the Method cleaning company’s efforts on their ocean plastic web page.

 - Help prevent marine debris by becoming a superstar recycler!
 Start by downloading the Ocean Conservancy's Recycling Decoder so you know what is recyclable before you shop.
 (Not all packaging materials are created equal!)

 - Make the "paper-or-plastic" question obsolete by bringing your own bags when you go grocery shopping.
-(Last year, 6,363 plastic bags and 1,858 paper bags were collected from Massachusetts beaches during COASTSWEEP.)
+(In 2011, 6,363 plastic bags and 1,858 paper bags were collected from Massachusetts beaches during COASTSWEEP.)